 Information about dual nationality or the prevention of international child abduction can be found on our website.
 For further information about customs regulations, please read our Customs Information page.

 Safety and Security

-Djibouti’s historically stable political climate tends to become more fluid following national elections.
-In 2011 following a Presidential election and in February 2013 following parliamentary elections, sporadic protests marked by rock-throwing and tire burning disrupted travel around the city.
+Protests in Djibouti, such as those related to the 2011 presidential election and the February 2013 legislative elections, disrupt travel around the city.
+Security forces have used excessive force to break-up protests, arresting large numbers of protestors.
 If you see a demonstration, do not try to walk or drive through it.
 Remember the importance of maintaining a low profile.
 Even demonstrations intended to be peaceful can turn confrontational and escalate into violence.
-You should avoid areas of demonstrations, and exercise caution in the vicinity of any large gatherings, protests, or demonstrations.
+You should avoid areas of demonstrations, and exercise caution in the vicinity of any large gatherings or protests.

 Since April 2008 there has been tension on Djibouti’s border with Eritrea after an incursion by Eritreans in that area.
 U.S. citizens in Djibouti should not attempt to cross the land border with Eritrea nor travel north of the town of Obock.
 Civil unrest or armed conflict in neighboring countries could disrupt air travel to and from Djibouti or otherwise negatively affect its security.
 Travelers should exercise caution when traveling to any remote area of Djibouti, especially near the borders with Eritrea, Ethiopia, and Somalia.